asagrekin/GamesInOne/reports/Week10Report.md

 #
 ## Team Report
 ### Backend:
-Last Week's Goal: Make changes based on Beta Release feedback.
+Last Week's Goal: Make changes based on Peer Review feedback.

-Progress: Fixed the tests not running in the CI.
-Added images to the testing directory and made sure the tests were able to run automatically without having to close any apps manually.
+Progress: Fixed minor issues given through the Peer Review Feedback.
+Cleaned up the demo code within the backend.
+Added a READ.me file to the backend for user clarity.
+Cleaned up the backend work on the GitHub Project.

-High Level Goal: Make changes based on Peer Review feedback.
+High Level Goal: Make changes based on Final Release feedback if needed.

 ### Frontend:
 Last Week's Goal: Improve based on beta release feedbacks and get ready for frinal release.

 Progress:
 - Minor improvements to the UI